Battle of Guam (1941): Prelude

 The United States government did not believe that it would be possible or practical to defend Guam if it was attacked.
-The island was not seen as being useful in efforts to reinforce the Philippines, though it served as a refueling point for Pan Am flying boats and was one of the relay points for the Pacific Cable Company's telegraph cable which linked the Philippines to the US west coast.
-In 1941, the island was given a "Category F" defense rating; this ruled out the construction of new defenses and meant that, when war broke out, Guam's defenders were to destroy all facilities of military value and withdraw.
-Despite this and with only small arms available to them for their defense, the U.S. Marines stationed on the island under the command of Lt.
-Col. William K. MacNulty, fortified their positions and put up a defense against the subsequent Japanese aerial assault of the island, while suffering losses and other casualties of nearly one-third of their complement.
+The island was not seen as being useful in efforts to reinforce the Philippines, though it served as a refueling point for Pan Am flying boats and was one of the relay points for the Pacific Cable Company's telegraph cable which linked the Philippines to the US West Coast.
+In 1941, the island was given a "Category F" defense rating; this ruled out the construction of new defenses and meant that, if war broke out, Guam's defenders were to destroy all facilities of military value and withdraw.
+Despite this and with only small arms available to them for their defense, the U.S. Marines stationed on the island under the command of Lieutenant Colonel William K. MacNulty, fortified their positions and put up a defense against the subsequent Japanese aerial assault of the island, while suffering losses and other casualties of nearly one-third of their complement.

 Despite the low priority accorded to Guam, some minor steps were taken by other commands to improve Guam's defenses before war broke out.
 A contract for minor improvements to the military facilities on Guam was issued in April 1941, and work began the next month.
 The Guam Insular Force Guard, which was a local militia responsible for protecting the naval base, was also slightly expanded in May.
-On 17 October, dependents of American military personnel on the island were evacuated to the United States by the transport USS Henderson, followed by more than 1,000 construction workers.
-On 23 October 1941, the US Navy's General Board provided Secretary of the Navy Frank Knox with a report on Guam's defenses which recommended against reinforcing the island due to the difficulties of defending it and the need to allocate resources to other priorities.
-The report argued in favor of continuing to improve Guam's harbor and seaplane facilities, however.
+On 17 October dependents of American military personnel on the island were evacuated to the United States by the transport USS Henderson, followed by more than 1,000 construction workers.
+On 23 October the US Navy's General Board provided Secretary of the Navy Frank Knox with a report on Guam's defenses which recommended against reinforcing the island because of the difficulties of defending it and the need to allocate resources to other priorities.
+The report argued in favor of continuing to improve Guam's harbor and seaplane facilities.